Beaufort County deputies investigating deadly weekend shooting in Burton

-BURTON, Ga.
+BURTON, S.C.
 (WSAV) — The Beaufort County Sheriff’s Office is investigating a weekend shooting in Burton that left one man dead.

 The cause of the man’s death was not immediately apparent, but authorities believed it to be suspicious.
 Investigators and the coroner were summoned.